-The Big Tree, Tsitsikamma Forest: All you need to know
+The Big Tree, Tsitsikamma Forest: A Helpful Guide

 Located in the Tsitsikamma Forest of the Eastern Cape portion of South Africa’s Garden Route, the Big Tree is a remarkable Yellowwood Tree that stands tall and mighty among the forest giants.
 It is, in fact, one of the largest and oldest trees in South Africa.
 This impressive status make it a well-loved attraction in the region.